CodesbyA/Student-s-Choice/README.md

 Be prepared for situations.
 Learn from mistakes.
 No risks.

-# Weakness

-Cost.
-VR training such as VirtualSpeech can cost upwards of $300 for students.
-Mild Nausea (Rating 3) in Construction VR.
-Larger Space Requirement.

-# Conclusion

-With VR, it’s easier to take your learners to any part of the world.
-Make them learn about other people’s experience, and how they can interact with their environment.
-VR is a technology that provides learners with a better and new way of learning.

-In conclusion, now is the right time for instructors and L&D professionals to start introducing virtual reality into their blended learning.
-It’s becoming cheaper to employ, hence the need to start using it to better impact learning and development.
-Investing in virtual reality technology for L&D and businesses is a good move as it helps to deliver engaging and immersive learning experience.

 # MNC's: Companies such as VirtualSpeech are providing VR training for Soft Skills.